nuxeo/nuxeo-java-client/README.md

 #####Synchronisation

-- Should we apply those [rules](https://doc.nuxeo.com/display/NXDOC/Android+Connector+and+Caching#AndroidConnectorandCaching-TransientState) ?
+- Should we apply those [rules](https://doc.nuxeo.com/display/NXDOC/Android+Connector+and+Caching#AndroidConnectorandCaching-TransientState)?
-- Should we use ETag And/Or If-Modified-Since with HEAD method ?
+- Should we use ETag And/Or If-Modified-Since with HEAD method?

 #####Potential Stores

 Depending on client:
-- "In memory" - guava for java
+- "In memory" - Guava for Java
 - "Database" - SQlite for Android
 - Local storage for JS
 - On disk for both